SJR TIME MACHINE

 Retouching: Chris New & Laura Beckerdite

-Each bag the time machine holds represents a specific digital experience a user might encounter on a variety of distinct social platforms.
+Each bag the time machine holds a specific digital experience from different social platforms.
 From Facebook, Instagram, Twitter, Linkedin, to Youtube, and Dating apps, each bag contains a unique piece of content.
 For example, in a bag labeled “Instagram,” you might find an engraved mirror tile that reads “Photo of a croissant at a cafe.”
 In a “Facebook” bag, a tile might say “Notification: Your great aunt tagged you in a photo from 3 years ago.”

-The design thinking behind these shiny, mirrored pieces of content is dual pronged: to represent how distracting material on the Internet can be, but also forcing the user to look directly at themselves––to reflect in a literal and figurative sense.
+The design thinking behind these shiny, mirrored pieces of content is two-fold: to represent how distracting material on the Internet can be, but also allowing the user to look directly at themselves––to reflect in a literal and figurative sense.
 Every considered detail of this machine culminates in an experience that sheds light on how freely we give away our most valuable asset: time.

 The Time Machine’s message in the details.
 Every moment of interaction is intentional––designed to create a holistic, impactful experience for the user: requiring payment of time rather than money, making the user look down to watch the seconds go by – prompting the user's posture to physically mimic the hours we all spend with our head down, neck craned over a screen.
 However unlike an iPhone, there’s nothing to distract from seeing the seconds slip away.

 • Facial Recognition software triggers lights to flash when user is not looking down